-We’re going to build up this skill from the ground up, in the same order as a drawing process, starting with a simplified skeleton (the basic figure or stick figure), moving on to the volumes of muscle structure, and then finally the details of each part of the body and face.
+We’re going to build up this skill from the ground up, in the same order as the drawing process, starting with a simplified body drawing skeleton (the basic figure or stick figure), moving on to the volumes of muscle structure, and then finally the details of each part of the body and face.

-The first fundamental to acquire is proportions, and we’re going to be practicing with this basic figure for a while while we become familiar, not only with the conventional "ideal proportions", but also with the way they vary with gender, age, even ethnic background.
+The first fundamental skills to acquire are human proportions drawing techniques.
+And we’re going to be practicing with this basic figure for a while to become familiar not only with the conventional "ideal proportions", but also with the way they vary with gender, age, and even ethnic background.

 Create Your Chart From Heads

-A well-proportioned figure, regardless of variations due to gender or such, is defined by the alignment of the joints, which is invariable (that is, we perceive something odd if it does vary).
+Let's begin with human drawing basics.
+A well-proportioned figure, regardless of variations due to gender and such, is defined by the alignment of the joints, which is invariable (that is, we perceive something odd if it does vary).
 This is our groundwork for proportions.
-Draw your own chart with me as we go, it really helps learning the material.
+Draw your own chart with me as we go—it really helps with learning the material.

 Add the pelvic bone next, simplified as a flattened circle between marks 3 and 4, with the hip joints sitting on 4.
 Its width is roughly 1.5 to 2 head-widths.
 You can now draw the spine connecting the head to this most important part of the body, its center of gravity and stability.